 Declared a World Heritage Site as part of the Open Air Museum of Nubia and Aswan, under the name Monuments of Nubia from Abu Simbel to Philae.

-💡 One of the great curiosities of this Egyptian temple, is that the place where you see it today is not its original place, but was moved there stone by stone.
+One of the great curiosities of this Egyptian temple is that the place where you see it today is not its original place, but was moved there stone by stone.
 The island of Philae was submerged in the twentieth century under the waters of the Aswan Dam, and with the sponsorship of Unesco, was dismantled and moved to the nearby islet of Agilkia.

 But if you find this one amazing, wait until you see the next temple, one of the highlights to visit in Egypt in a week: Abu Simbel.

 Another of the essential places to see in an Egypt itinerary in 7 and 10 days, declared a World Heritage Site as Nubian Monuments from Abu Simbel to File.
-And a much more mind-blowing live, than you can imagine.
+And a much more mind-blowing live than you can imagine.

-Although most of the time reference is made only to the Great Temple, there are two temples you can see there:
+Although most of the time, reference is made only to the Great Temple, there are two temples you can see there:

 The Great Temple of Abu Simbel or Temple of Ramses II, which is the most impressive.
 To give you an idea, its facade is 33 meters high and 38 meters wide with four statues of 20 meters high carved on the rock, guarding the access to the temple.

-And a few meters away, the temple of Nefertari, also known as the Lesser Temple of Abu Simbel, is much smaller and less impressive than the previous one.
+A few meters away, the temple of Nefertari, also known as the Lesser Temple of Abu Simbel, is much smaller and less impressive than the previous one.
 You can’t help but make comparisons, but it is also mind-blowing.

-But what is really impressive, beyond the place itself, is to think that they were excavated in the rock, as you see them today, but in the time of Ramses II, back in the thirteenth century BC.
+But what is impressive, beyond the place itself, is to think that they were excavated in the rock, as you see them today, but in the time of Ramses II, back in the thirteenth century BC.

 And that as the previous stop on this route through Egypt, this monument also had to be moved stone by stone, to a higher area due to the construction of the Aswan Dam.
 We assure you that when you are there, this fact blows your mind even more, but if you want to see some pictures of the reconstruction works, take a look at Wikipedia.